davepartner/google-map-direction-geolocation/README.md

     </style>
 ````

-## Inside this HTML anywhere in your page where you want the map to show
+## Paste this HTML anywhere in your page where you want the map to show
    `
     <div id="map"></div>
     `